 Housing costs in Wellington are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns, Wellington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wellington are a mix of both white- and blue-collar jobs.
+Wellington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wellington is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wellington who work in sales jobs (11.79%), management occupations (11.17%), and healthcare (7.89%).

 Also of interest is that Wellington has more people living here who work in computers and math than 95% of the places in the US.

-The population of Wellington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.34% of adults in Wellington have a bachelor's degree or even advanced degree.
+The citizens of Wellington are very well educated compared to the average community in the nation: 35.34% of adults in Wellington have a bachelor's degree or even advanced degree.

 The per capita income in Wellington in 2018 was $33,349, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $133,396 for a family of four.